dPhantum/contacts-demo/README.md

 Install Instructions
 <p>
 I am assuming you have all the pre-requisite software installed.
-If not, you will need Laravel installed () and virtual box to run the Vagrant container.
+If not, you will need Laravel Homestead installed (https://laravel.com/docs/5.5) and virtual box to run the Vagrant container.
+Sorry don't have the docker install setup yet for this project.
 </p>

 <h2>Install Vagrant</h2>